-The Chairman of the Board is Mr Xu Jiging who was appointed on 18 August 2023; Mr Jiao Jian resigned as the Chairman of the Board with effect from 31 March 2023; and Mr Li Liangang is currently the Interim CEO of the Company.
+The Chairman of the Board is Mr Xu Jiqing who was appointed on 18 August 2023; Mr Jiao Jian resigned as the Chairman of the Board with effect from 31 March 2023; and Mr Li Liangang is currently the Interim CEO of the Company.
 The roles of the Chairman of the Board and the CEO/Interim CEO of the Company are segregated to ensure their respective independence, accountability and responsibility.

 The Chairman takes the lead in formulating the Group's overall strategies and policies, ensures the Board's effective performance of its functions, including compliance with good corporate governance practices, and encourages and facilitates active contribution of Directors in Board activities.
 Directors with different views are encouraged to voice their concerns.
 They are allowed sufficient time for discussion of issues so as to ensure that Board decisions fairly reflect Board consensus.
 A culture of openness and debate is promoted to facilitate the effective contribution of Non-executive Directors and Independent Non-executive Directors and to ensure constructive relations between Executive Directors, Non-executive Directors and Independent Non-executive Directors.
-During the year, the Chairman did not hold a separate meeting with the Independent Non-executive Directors.
-The Chairman is available to hold meetings with any director including the Non-executive Directors and Independent Non-executive Directors if required or necessary outside of the Board meetings but the
+The Chairman did not hold a separate meeting with the Independent Non-executive Directors and Independent No